 In accordance with the upcoming electric vehicle charger regulations, all our electric vehicle chargers are smart and have the capability to offer charge scheduling.
 However, just how smart do you want your EV charger?

-Each of our electric vehicle chargers offers a wide array of exciting and unique features, some that have never been seen before!
+Each of our electric vehicle chargers offers a wide array of exciting and unique features, some of which have never been seen before!
 For example, the Hypervolt Home 2.0 has smart home integration, meaning you can sync your Hypervolt charger with Amazon Alexa, and easily control a variety of features such as LED brightness and schedule charging by simply using your voice!
 The Ohme Home Pro is also the only electric vehicle charger that is compatible with the Octopus Agile Energy tariff and is perfect for cosy-savvy customers!

 Solar compatibility, load balancing and RFID are just a few of the exciting smart features that some of our units possess.
 To find out which features each of our future-proof and beloved units has, you can always take a peek at our website or take a look at the comparison tables in this blog.

 Got some specific features in mind?
 Give us a call and let us know your preferences – we will find you a charger that meets all your needs!

 For a more detailed explanation of the electric vehicle smart charger features out there and what they mean, please click here.

 As with any sort of purchase, the price is something to think about.
 However, it’s important to keep in mind that electric vehicle chargers are an investment.
 Certain smart features such as solar compatibility or smart home integration will be more expensive too, which is then reflected in the charger price.
 Despite this, there is a wide range of options out there.
 If you are wanting our most cost-effective electric vehicle charger, the Easee One is for you.